dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 as your machine’s default debugger.

-If you set Open Dylan up as your JIT debugger, it is simple to make a connection to the Open Dylan debugger “just in time“.
+If you set Open Dylan up as your JIT debugger, it is simple to make a connection to the Open Dylan debugger "just in time".
 When the application signals an error, and that error is unhandled, the operating system displays a dialog giving you a chance to attach to a debugger.
 If you then click **Debug** in the dialog, the Open Dylan debugger can